 Let down by your letting agent?

-Talk to our legal team about problems you're having with your letting agent, and get straightforward advice on what you can do to get them resolved.
+Talk to Which?
+Legal about problems you're having with your letting agent, and get affordable advice on what you can do to get them resolved.

 1 Complain to the letting agent directly